lmammino/blog/2016-03-21-pull-streams.md

 functionality as Node streams do.
 With fewer lines of code there’ll be less bugs, and room to optimize every last bit of code.

-## Pull stream types
+## Pull-stream types
-In pull streams there are 3 types of streams.
-Source, through and sink.
+In pull-streams there are 3 types of streams: source, through and sink.
 In order to let data flow, a source and sink must be connected.
 Through streams are combinations of sources and sinks, making every connection in the pipeline a source and a sink that talk to each other.
 Conceptually it looks like this: